thuiar/MIntOOD/README.md

 ## 1. Introduction

-This repository contains the official PyTorch implementation of the research paper [Multimodal Classification and Out-of-distribution Detection for Multimodal Intent Understanding](https://arxiv.org/abs/2412.12453).
+This repository contains the official PyTorch implementation of the research paper [Multimodal Classification and Out-of-distribution Detection for Multimodal Intent Understanding (Accepted by IEEE TMM)](https://arxiv.org/abs/2412.12453).

 Multimodal intent understanding is a substantial field that needs to utilize nonverbal modalities effectively in analyzing human language.
 However, there is a lack of research focused on adapting these methods to real-world scenarios with out-of-distribution (OOD) samples, a key aspect in creating robust and secure systems.
 In this paper, we propose MIntOOD, a module for OOD detection in multimodal intent understanding.